Auto Design - Advanced Settings

 -

-- Tolerance—how close the defined gradient must be to the specified constraint (e.g. your operational setup may permit a tolerance of +/- 0.25 degrees.
-Smaller tolerances tend to produce longer calculation times.
+Tolerance – How close the defined gradient must be to the specified constraint.
+For example, your operational setup may permit a tolerance of plus or minus 0.25 degrees.
+Smaller tolerances tend to increase calculation time.

-- Max.
-Iterations—how long do you want to spend finding the optimal solution?
-Increasing this number may increase processing time, but may also lead to a result that more closely matches gradient constraints.
+Max.
+Iterations – How long you want to spend finding the optimal solution.
+Increasing this value can increase processing time, but can also produce a result that more closely matches gradient constraints.

-If a gradient is not found (at the required precision)after the maximum number of iterations has been reached, the best solution found so far is used, and a message is sent to the Output bar outlining the road, elevation, and the quality of the final fit, for example:
+If a gradient is not found at the required precision after the maximum number of iterations, the best solution found so far is used, and a message is sent to the Output bar outlining the road, elevation, and the quality of the final fit, for example:

 Road Error: Road1 gradient could only be matched to an error of 5.02628 degrees between elevations 0->20